Moringa peregrina

 Performance on Moloka`i Island

-Trees grown from the Arabian seeds have grown very well on a vounteer farm near Kaunakakai on Molokai island.
-Here the soils may be less pervious than our Hawaii siland site and better growing conditions prevail.
+Trees grown from the Arabian seeds have grown very well on a research partner’s farm near Kaunakakai on Molokai island.
+Here the soils may be less pervious than our Hawai`i island site and better growing conditions prevail.
 This farm is now our primary source of seeds of this species.

 Propagation